Andrew Kurauchi

 Ph.D. in Computer Science — University of São Paulo, São Paulo, Brazil

-Thesis: Proposed hands-free gaze-based text entry techniques similar to swiping on a smartphone to type words.
-Users type by glancing at characters, with the system predicting words based on the gaze path.
-In a controlled experiment, participants achieved over 20 words per minute.
+Thesis: Developed hands-free gaze-based text entry techniques that allow users to type by glancing at characters on a virtual keyboard while the system predicts the words based on the gaze path.

-Additional research: Explored keyboard and mouse-replacement techniques using eye and head movements for individuals with severe motor disabilities.
+Additional research: Developed keyboard and mouse-replacement techniques using eye and head movements for individuals with severe motor disabilities.

-Software development: Created eye tracking software for low-cost mobile eye trackers and mouse-replacement software using standard webcams and computer vision techniques.
+Software development: Developed eye tracking software for low-cost mobile eye trackers and mouse-replacement software using standard webcams and computer vision techniques.

 Visiting Ph.D.
 Student — Boston University, Boston, USA